James MacDonnell (physician): Public health

 MacDonnell became "the unchallenged doyen of Belfast medicine".
 He had an extensive clinical practice and conducted clinical investigations.
 He would often experiment on himself or on his friend Thomas Russell, but he published very little on this work.
 In 1797 he co-founded the charitable Belfast Dispensary and Fever Hospital in Factory Row (typhus was a great scourge of the town and it was impossible to control the infection and nurse victims in their own homes).
 This small facility moved to West Street in 1799 and again in 1817 to a 100-bed hospital on Frederick Street at the cost of £5,000.
 The Frederick Street hospital was the predecessor to today's Royal Victoria Hospital.
 MacDonnell remained the "attending physician" until 1837.

 In 1822, with William Drennan, Robert Tennent, and James Drummond, he was one of four physicians who revived the Belfast Medical Society, and in 1835 was involved in the foundation of the Belfast medical school jointly with the Royal Belfast Academical Institution, to which his son John was appointed professor of surgery.
 MacDonnell had supported Drennan and Tennent in the foundation of the non-denominational Academical Institution in 1810, and served the college variously as Visitor and Manager between for 1810 to 1837.

 Literature and science

 MacDonnell was a leading figure in the broader cultural and intellectual life of the town.
 On 13 May 1788 he founded the Belfast Reading Society, which would later become the Linenhall Library.
 He sat on the society's committee until 1817, and was a frequent donor.
 He founded the Belfast Literary Society on 23 October 1801, and served as its first president.

 In 1821, MacDonnell's counterpart in Dublin, fellow physician and polymath Whitley Stokes, acknowledged MacDonnell's assistance in preparing Observations on the population and resources of Ireland.
-The book, rejected the application of Mathusian doctrine to Ireland.
+The book, rejected the application of Malthusian doctrine to Ireland.
 The country's problems, Stokes, argued was not in her "numbers" but in her indifferent government.

 From 1832, MacDonnell was active in the Belfast Natural History Society.